Gary Kirsten: Gujarat Titans (2022–2024)

+Pakistan (2024)

+In April 2024, the Pakistan Cricket Board (PCB) announced Kristen as the head coach of Pakistan national cricket team in the limited overs cricket for a two-year period.
+In October 2024, he resigned from his position over differences with the PCB on the merit selection of squads.

 Business interests

 In 2007, Kirsten joined Paddy Upton and Dale Williams to form a company called Performance Zone.
 The focus of the company is to work with individuals and teams in business and sport, bringing out their clients' best performance.
 When Kirsten was appointed Indian coach and Upton as Indian mental conditioning coach on a two-year contract, they decided to continue the business.
 Its first project post Kirsten taking on the Indian coach role has been the creation of garykirsten.com.